-On we went, until suddenly, I saw her course begin to change.
-She began coming to windward.
+On we went, until suddenly, I saw her course begin to change, and she began coming to windward.
 Soon her sails were furled and she was hove to.

-"Away there, first cutter, away!" called the boatswain's mates.
-Their shrill whistles ceased.
-I had barely time to get on deck after the guns had been secured.
-I saw the first boat, with our gallant First Lieutenant, himself, speeding like an arrow to the
+"Away there, first cutter, away!" called the boatswain's mates as their shrill whistles ceased.
+I had barely time to get on deck, after the guns had been secured, before I saw the first boat, with our gallant First Lieutenant, himself, as the boarding officer, speeding like an arrow to the vessel, her oars scattering sparkling diamonds of phosphorescent water as they rose and fell.
+Every officer and man was leaning over the rails breathlessly waiting and watching.